 What Does a General Labourer Do?

 What, exactly, general labourers do depends on the worksites where they’re employed.
 In construction and manufacturing, the term typically refers to tasks that have some degree of physicality, although it is not strictly physical labour.
 General labourers may be asked to complete a broad range of tasks.
 Some tasks will be non-complex and easily learned; others may require some time and training in order to ensure the task is completed in a safe and efficient manner.
-Most tasks do not require advanced degrees or years of specialized training, but general labourers may assist specialized contractors, such as carpenters or masons on a construction site.
+Most tasks do not require advanced degrees, or years of specialized training, but general labourers may assist specialized contractors, such as carpenters or masons on a construction site.

 Tasks vary from workplace to workplace.
 For example, general labourers at a construction site may use tools such as blowtorches or power drills, direct traffic during road construction, or set up scaffolding.
 In a factory setting, they may use forklifts or deliver materials.
 In the cleaning industry, general labourers may be expected to use high-powered cleaning tools, such as floor scrubbing and waxing machines; at other times, they may be asked to use tools such as mops and brooms.

-Who Employs General Labour?
+Who Employs General Labourers?

 Businesses that deal primarily in office work or customer service may not think they employ general labour, but chances are they do!
 For example, a store might employ janitorial services to come in and wax the floors on a nightly basis, while an office may opt to hire someone to maintain the lawn and flowerbeds near the building.
 Other tasks might include painting or cleaning windows, and so on.